 It is notable that the D7500 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 800D lacks such a headphone port.

-Both the 800D and the D7500 are recent models that are part of the current product line-up of Nikon.
+The D7500 is a recent model that features in the current product line-up of Nikon.
 In contrast, the 800D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 800D was succeeded by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is the Canon 800D better than the Nikon D7500 or vice versa?
 The listing below highlights the relative strengths of the two models.